Major League Baseball Player of the Week Award

 The award was first issued on April 16, 1973, by NL president Chub Feeney.
 It was won by outfielder Jimmy Wynn of the Houston Astros, then a member of the NL.
 The first AL winner was Reggie Jackson, then with the Oakland Athletics, announced on April 10, 1974.

 The most times a player has won the award is 16, accomplished by both Miguel Cabrera and Manny Ramirez.
-Several other players have won the award 12 or more times: Barry Bonds (15), Aaron Judge (15), Albert Pujols (14), Frank Thomas (14), Alex Rodriguez (13), Nolan Ryan (13), George Brett (12), Mike Piazza (12), and Gary Sheffield (12).
+Several other players have won the award 12 or more times: Barry Bonds (15), Aaron Judge (15), Albert Pujols (14), Frank Thomas (14), Alex Rodriguez (13), Nolan Ryan (13), George Brett (12), J. D. Martinez (12), Mike Piazza (12), and Gary Sheffield (12).

-The below tables list all winners since 2008, along with each player's team and a recap of the player's accomplishments for the week in question.
+The tables below list all winners since 2008, along with each player's team and a recap of the player's accomplishments for the week in question.
 A complete list of winners, since the inception of the award, can be found on the MLB.com and Baseball-Reference.com websites as noted below.

 Reggie Jackson was the first Player of the Week for the American League, in 1974.